+Main walls

-Main walls Repair category 2 Notes Cracked masonry noted to the main walls in particular to the rear outshoot.
-The stonework is weathered and attention is required to pointing.
+Repair category 2

+Notes The stonework is weathered and attention is required to pointing.
 Repairs in this regard should be envisaged as part of an ongoing maintenance programme.

+Windows, external doors and joinery

+Repair category 1

-Windows, external doors and joinery Repair category 2 Notes Seals to some of the double glazed windows have failed causing condensation between the panes.
-The skylight at attic level would benefit from attention.
-The windows are now of an age and style where a degree of maintenance and eventual upgrading should be anticipated and budgeted for.
+Notes The window units are now of an age and style where a degree of maintenance and eventual upgrading should be anticipated and budgeted for.
 A precautionary check of all windows and doors is always advised prior to purchase.